ocentra/LLMGames/README.md

 ---

 ### **Contribute to the Project**
-We welcome contributions from developers, designers, and AI enthusiasts!
-Check out the repository and feel free to raise issues, suggest features, or submit pull requests.
+I welcome contributions from developers, designers, and AI enthusiasts!
+This repository is a mirror of my main Plastic SCM repository, which I use as the primary version control system.
+If you notice large changesets, it's due to the mirroring process.

+If you're interested in contributing, let me know, and I can help set up Plastic SCM and provide guidance on what’s needed.
+For now, this repository serves as a backup and showcase mirror.

 ---